Sales Coaching Template: How Sales Managers Run Effective 1:1 Meetings

 Here are a few tips on giving feedback:

-Make a decision that coaching teams is important.
+Make a decision that sales coaching is important.
 Set weekly coaching goals that includes 1:1s, deal reviews, call reviews and team huddles.
 Document rep observations and feedback week after week.

 It’s up to you to elevate your team by first elevating your coaching game.